-Easter 2018 Long Weekend
+Easter 2019 Long Weekend

 There is even a petting zoo for the kids to meet friendly farmyard animals.
 The easiest way to get Australia’s biggest agricultural show at Sydney Olympic Park is by public transport.
 There are regular trains from the city centre to the Olympic Park Station and the travel time is only about 30 minutes.

 A ferry ride on Sydney Harbour is a delightful experience and you can visit Taronga Zoo, Manly and Watsons Bay.
 A harbour cruise is another enjoyable way to relax and soak up memorable sights.
-The Easter Sunday Lunch Cruise is a delicious experience on one of the world’s great natural harbours.
+The Easter Weekend Lunch Cruise is a delicious experience on one of the world’s great natural harbours.

-On Easter Monday the Sydney Easter Parade begins at 11.30am.
+On Easter Monday the Sydney Easter Parade begins at 11.45am.
 Christian groups, ministries, and churches from various denominations meet in the city centre for this traditional Easter Parade, a vibrant ceremonial march through the city that has been going on for more than 20 years.